Actindo-AG/Documentation/POS/UserInterface/01a_Cashpoint.md

 **Price group**

 - *Price group*
     Click the drop-down list and select the desired price group, which is customer-specific.
-You can also select the **None** entry to remove the granted price group.
+You can also select the **None** entry to remove the automatically granted price group.

 - [SAVE]
     Click this button to confirm the price group assignment.
 If there are offers on the bill list for which a price group-specific price has been defined, the amounts on the bill list are changed.